felipeph/streamlit-function/README.md

 So I tried to learn all I could about this library with the documentation and some examples of data science projects deployed into it that helped me to stick to my choice of using it.

-One of the best parts of using the streamlit library was that they have its own cloud and make it very easy to deploy the projects from GitHub.
+One of the best parts of using the streamlit library was that they have its cloud and make it very easy to deploy the projects from GitHub.

 The main feature of rendering an HTML + CSS + JavaScript web app from Python-only code was perfect for me.
 I used these functions: